stalniy/Knockout-Validation/README.md

 * Implemented ability storing last failed rule
 * Decreased amount of notifications
 * Refactored code.
+* Added `validationState` computed which ensures that UI is updated only once when `isModified` and/or `error` are changed

 A KnockoutJS Plugin for model and property validation